refactorroom/pim/documents/lession_contribute/04_writing_tests.md

 In **Module 5: Adding New Features**, you'll learn how to implement new functionality using the testing patterns and architectural knowledge from previous modules.

-Effective testing is essential for maintaining the reliability and performance of the CLG package.
+Effective testing is essential for maintaining the reliability and performance of the pim package.
 The patterns and techniques in this module will help you write comprehensive, maintainable tests that catch issues early and ensure the logging system works correctly under all conditions.